codecapsules-io/codecapsules-docs/docs/tutorials/build-a-web-file-store.md

     </div>
 </form>
 ```
-This adds a very simple form, which `POST`s back to our `/login` route, with inputs for a username and password.
+This adds a very simple form, which makes a `POST` request back to our `/login` route, with inputs for a username and password.

 We are done with authentication.
 Once again, commit these changes, and wait for Code Capsules to redeploy the site.
 Then navigate over and test it out.
 This time, the site should prompt for your username and password (which you added to the environment variables) before letting you through to the files page.